N129BZ/chartmaker/README.md

 2.)
 Clone this repository - ***git clone https://github.com/N129BZ/chartmaker.git***
 3.)
 From a terminal prompt in the ChartMaker directory, enter ***npm install***
 4.)
 Edit **settings.json** with a text editor and change the **ChartType** value to one of the types in the ChartTypes list
 5.)
-Run the app via command **npm start**
+Run the application in a terminal with the command **node imageprocessing.js**
 6.)
-Go do something else... depending on the desired charts, the process can take several hours to complete.
+Go do something else... depending on the desired chart, the process can take several hours to complete.

 ### Settings.json
 Since the FAA publishes charts 20 days *before* the official chart date, this application will automatically select